onflow/docs/docs/evm/how-it-works.md

 Similar to other EVM environments, proof can be constructed for artifacts such as receipts.
 As mentioned earlier, all the EVM execution artifacts are collected as part of a Cadence event.
 Cadence events are similar to EVM logs, and the root hash of all events (event commitment) of a block is included in Flow's block content.
 The Cadence event inclusion proof functionality enables constructing proofs for any artifact.
 For example, if one wants to construct an external proof for the inclusion of a specific EVM log or receipt, here are the steps:

-- Flow block validation: Anyone following the Flow blocks have can validates the Flow block headers.
+- Flow block validation: Anyone following the Flow blocks can validate the Flow block headers.

 - EVM block validation: Since each Flow block has the root hash of Cadence events emitted during block execution.
 It can construct and verify the inclusion of the specific Event.
 In this case, every time an EVM block is executed an `evm.BlockExecuted` event is emitted that contains the full EVM block information.

-- Receipt inclusion** : Each EVM block includes the root hash for the receipts generated during block execution.
+- Receipt inclusion: Each EVM block includes the root hash for the receipts generated during block execution.
 Similar to other EVM chains, a proof can be constructed to prove inclusion of a log or receipt.

 **Inclusion proof of transactions**